EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 All executables use a common input system.
 It is a unique system that parses input in a largely format-free, tree-structured format.
-There is some programming language capability: e.g. input lines can be conditionally read, you can declare variables and use algebraic expressions.
+There is some [programming language capability](/docs/input/preprocessor/): input lines can be conditionally read, you can declare variables and use algebraic expressions.
 Thus the input file can be [quite simple](https://lordcephei.github.io/tutorial/lmf/lmf_tutorial/), or very detailed, even serving as a database for many materials.
 [This tutorial](https://lordcephei.github.io/docs/input/inputfile/)